-- c) If you want to always use the print settings you just defined when printing on this digital press, select Save Settings to Digital Press (this replaces the settings defined when configuring your digital press). - d) Click OK. - 3.
-Click Print Chart to send the chart to the digital press for printing.

-- 4. Once the chart is printed, check that you are satisfied with the effects of your ink limitation set.
+- c) Choose the Rotation to apply when printing. - d) If you want to always use the print settings you just defined when printing on this digital press, select Save Settings to Digital Press (this replaces the settings defined when configuring your digital press). - e) Click OK. - 3.
+Click Print Chart to send the chart to the digital press for printing. - 4.
+Once the chart is printed, check that you are satisfied with the effects of your ink limitation set.
 If needed, you can still go back and tweak your ink limitation set (use the Back button at the bottom of the wizard or the back arrow at the top depending on your operating system). - 5.
-Once you are satisfied with the results: - a) Enter an Ink Limitation Set Name.
+Once you are satisfied with the results:

+a) Enter an Ink Limitation Set Name.